Calebhino/javascript-carnival-1/dress-the-clown/dress-the-clown-README.md

 In order to test whether the function is working, you'll have to be able to call it over and over again.
 This is where the arrow keys start to come in!

 9. We want to use the right arrow key to call the function, so it's time to do some googling.
 Something along the lines of "call a function with arrow keys javascript" should do it.
-(Spoiler alert: you will likely need to figure out what the `code` (or `key` if you like) for the right arrow key is.
-Try using this tool [Detect Keycodes!](https://keycode.info/)). _Note: you may also find references to a `keycode` property on keyboard events, but don't be tempted to use this.
-It has been deprecated (marked to warn that it will be phased out in future versions)._
+(Spoiler alert: you will likely need to figure out what the `code` (or `key`) for the right arrow key is.
+Try using this tool [Detect Keycodes!](https://keycode.info/)). _Note: `keycode` is also a property on keyboard events, and you may see it mentioned in searches, but it has been deprecated (i.e. don't use it!
+Stick with `code` instead.)_

 You should now be able to use the right arrow key to move between different head images.
 However, there is an issue.
 If your `headIndex` variable increases _higher_ than the number of head images available, everything breaks.
 How could you change your code to prevent this?